Norabeh/norabeh.github.io/content/english/about.md

 - ### Journalist/ Editor
     The Daily News Egypt.
 Cairo, Egypt.
 2011-2013

-    Writing in English for this private-owned publication for the political pages.
-Covering press conferences and events during the Arab spring and until elections of 2013.
-Also contributed to arts and culture, sports and business sections.
+    Writing in English for the privately-owned newspaper for the political, sports and arts and culture sections.
+    Covered highly-sensitive press conferences, interviews and protests during the Arab Spring and up until Egypt's presidential elections 2013.

 - ### Feature writer
     The Egyptian Gazette.
 Cairo, Egypt.
 2010-2011